 Before diving into the types of Buddhist meditation, it’s important to understand that there are many different types of Buddhism that come from different cultural roots, times, and people.
 The Buddha himself did lay out meditation practices in his teachings, collected today in the Buddhist suttas.
-Over time, different practices and techniques have arisen from teachers over the centuries.
+Over time, different techniques have arisen from teachers over the centuries.

 1. Mindfulness Meditation

 Mindfulness meditation is probably what you think about when you think of Buddhist meditation.
-In mindfulness practice, we rest in a patient awareness, tuning into our experience with recognition and present-time attention.
+In mindfulness meditation, we rest in a patient awareness, tuning into our experience with recognition and present-time attention.

 The purpose of meditation with mindfulness is to gain insight into the nature of reality.
 Specifically, we are to notice the Three Marks of Existence: dukkha, non-self, and impermanence.
-You can read our post What is Mindfulness? to learn more about mindfulness practice in general, but here are a few specific practices used to cultivate mindfulness traditionally.
+You can read our post What is Mindfulness? to learn more about mindfulness in general, but here are a few specific techniques used to cultivate mindfulness traditionally.

-A body scan meditation is often one of the first types of meditation people find.
+A body scan meditation is often one of the first methods people find.
 It’s used in secular settings, Buddhist groups, and yoga classes sometimes.
 In a body scan you move through the body slowly, paying attention closely to each part of the body and sensations present.
 It can be done seated or lying down, and you can return to the practice in daily life.